Veterans Benefits

 After admission to the program:

-- Ultimately, benefits covering fees will be disbursed to the university when you start your program.
+3. Ultimately, benefits covering part or all of the fees will be disbursed to the university when you start your program.
 Housing allowances and book allowances are disbursed directly to the student.

 Yellow Ribbon Program

 The Yellow Ribbon Program provides funding for any gap in tuition and fees not already covered by the VA or other fee-specific award.
-Currently, the only funding gap not covered by the VA for such veterans at UC Berkeley's Full-time MBA program would be for Nonresident tuition ($12,245 per year).
+The difference covered between CA Resident and Non-CA resident fees is approximately $1,551.

 Other Considerations

-Nonresident Tuition Waiver: Sometimes Veterans can secure a tuition waiver which reduces the cost of the program by $12,245 per year.
-Information specific to military personel is available on the Office of the Registrar website.
+Nonresident Tuition Waiver: Sometimes Veterans can secure a tuition waiver which reduces the cost of the program.
+Information specific to military personnel is available on the Office of the Registrar website.

 Health Care for Dependents: The Student Health Insurance Plan (SHIP) is only for individual students, not a spouse or children.
 However the University Health Services office has reputable options for dependent care coverage, which would be paid for separate from your student bill.